PatrickMatthiesen/DiningPhilosophers/README.md

 # DiningPhilosophers

-This is a project about 5 philosophers, DISYS miniproject 1
+This is a project about 5 philosophers.

+The solution in `main.go` given is inspired by a solution from Marco Carbone.